browserengineering/book/book/accessibility.md

         self.set_needs_accessibility()
 ```

 When the user hovers over a node, we'll do two things.
-First, we'll
+First,
 draw its bounds on the screen; this helps users see what they're
 hovering over, plus it's also helpful for debugging.
-We'll do that in
+Do that in
-`paint_draw_list`; we'll start by finding the accessibility node the
+`paint_draw_list`; start by finding the accessibility node the
 user is hovering over (note the need to take scroll into account):

 ``` {.python}